 - Expand the style option under contact form 7

 - Choose from premade form and update.

 Here you have a modal popup with a contact form to boost your email list.

 Did you know that you can create a custom widget without having any deep coding knowledge?
 Check how to build a custom widget easily without any code using ElementsKit.

 Congratulations!
-Now you know how to create popup modals, create contact form popups, and do any customization in WordPress site effortlessly using the easy popup maker plugin ElemensKit Pro and Elementor Page builder.
+Now you know how to create Elementor popup modals, create contact form popups, and do any customization in the WordPress site effortlessly using the easy popup maker plugin ElementsKit Pro and Elementor Page builder.

 Don’t just stop here.
-Keep experimenting on how many ways you can use modal on your website.
+Keep experimenting on how many ways you can use popup WordPress modal on your website.
 And if you need any help with building WordPress pop up using ElementsKit, leave a comment below.